 What happens on the day?

 You’ll be met by one of our team who will ensure you are fit to have your planned blood transfusion.
-If so, a tiny soft tube will be inserted into a vein in your arm and you will have routine set of observations recorded.
+If so, a tiny soft tube will be inserted into a vein in your arm and you’ll have a routine set of observations recorded.
 Each unit of blood takes between 2-4 hours to complete and you will be monitored closely throughout.

 Following completion of your transfusion, you will be able to go home.